RUFFY-369/stanford-cs234_psets_sol/README.md

 The videos of the final result of assignment 2 & 3 for some environments are included in  **'assignment(number)/sol_assignment(number)/results'**.

-### Here is one of the highlghts from the results of different coding problem:
+### Here is one of the highlghts from the results of different coding problems:
 #### Implementation of 'Deepmind's DQN' on 'Atari'

 ##### Breakoutv0